codecov/codecov-javascript-bundler-plugins/packages/nextjs-webpack-plugin/README.md

 # Codecov NextJS (Webpack) Plugin

-> [!WARNING]
-> These plugins are currently in beta and are subject to change.

-> A NextJS (Webpack) plugin that provides bundle analysis support for Codecov.
+A NextJS (Webpack) plugin that provides bundle analysis support for Codecov.

->
+> [!NOTE]
 > The plugin does not support code coverage, see our [docs](https://docs.codecov.com/docs/quick-start) to set up coverage today!

 ## Installation